wpmcdonnell/not-a-tourist-api/README.md

 ### Not A Tourist
 "Not A Tourist" is a site where users can select a city or start threads in the general section in the form of posts.
 Once created, original creators of posts can update or delete their posts.
 All users may then comment on available posts.
 Ideally, users will post lists and information regaring travel to a particular city of choice.

+### Set up Guide / Installation

+1. Download template
+2. Unzip and rename the directory (`unzip ~/Downloads/not-a-tourist-api.zip`)
+3. Move into the new project and `git init`.
+4. Replace all instances of `not-a-toruist-api` in the project with your projects name.
+Use `cmd+shift+f`.
+5. Install dependencies with `npm install`.
+6. Ensure that you have nodemon installed by running `npm install -g nodemon`.
+7. Run `npm run server` to verify server is working correctly.
+8. `git add` and `git commit` changes.

 ### Planning
 First I created a wireframe and users stories to physically conceputalize how I wanted the app and layout to look.
 I also created a ERD to conceptualize how the app would talk to this API.
 In building the API, I built a resource "posts"and "users" which user's, aka owners, could CRUD.
 I built the resource using a mongoose Schema and then using express routes.
 Eventually I built 4 other "post" resource, each city having their own.
 Eventually I added a "comments" schema which reference the User and was given a field of postOwner which was feed the params.id of the post a user was currently viewing.